KentStateWeb/rwd/advanced/docs/craft2.md

 ---
 layout: wide
-title: Creating Fields, Sections and Templates with Craft CMS
+title:  Step 4 - Creating Fields, Sections and Templates with Craft CMS
 ---

 ***Before Starting: Make sure that MAMP Pro is started and Craft has been set up the first time.
 See [this article](craft.html) for more information.***